drmse87/simple-housing-queue-system/README.md

  Built with ASP .NET Core 5.0 (MVC), Identity, Entity Framework and Microsoft SQL Server Web (64-bit) 15.0.4003.23.

 ## Goal
-The idea here is to develop a simple housing queue system.
+The goal here is to develop a simple housing queue system.
 The end-users would be anyone trying to find an apartment in the city where the housing service is operating.

 ## Key concepts (entities)